This post contains affiliate links. Please read my disclosures.

 Why not try?

-- Boozy Cranberry Mincemeat with Cointreau - It’s vegan, nut-free, gluten-free and so fresh and fruity but with a hearty glug of your favourite liqueur.
+- Cranberry Mincemeat - It’s vegan, nut-free, gluten-free and so fresh and fruity but with a hearty glug of your favourite liqueur.

 - Easy Homemade Mincemeat – If you love a classic recipe then you can’t go wrong with this one.
 It ticks all the boxes and is a cinch to make.